-Linda Blackman, customer service technical training supervisor for Louisville Gas and Electric Company and Kentucky Utilities Company (LG&E and KU), has been with the company for over 30 years.
-They provide utility services for 332,000 natural gas and 425,000 electric customers in Louisville and 16 surrounding counties, as well as electricity for an additional 564,000 customers in 77 Kentucky counties and five counties across Virginia.
-In total, they retain roughly 1.3 million customers across more than 90 counties in multiple states.
+Linda Blackman, customer service technical training supervisor for Louisville Gas and Electric Company and Kentucky Utilities Company (LG&E and KU), was with the company for more than 30 years before her recent retirement.
+The company provides utility services for 332,000 natural gas and 425,000 electric customers in Louisville and 16 surrounding counties, as well as electricity for an additional 564,000 customers in 77 Kentucky counties and five counties across Virginia.
+In total, the company serves roughly 1.3 million customers across more than 90 counties in multiple states.

 THE NEED: COMPREHENSIVE SOFT SKILLS TRAINING